Blendify/blender-manual/blender_docs/manual/addons/node/node_wrangler.rst

 .. admonition:: Reference
    :class: refbox

-   :Hotkey:    :kbd:`Ctrl-Shift-LMB`
+   :Hotkey:    :kbd:`Shift-Ctrl-LMB`

-Viewer Node for shaders. :kbd:`Ctrl-Shift-LMB` and the output of the node will be linked to newly created Emission Shader and Material Output.
+Viewer Node for shaders. :kbd:`Shift-Ctrl-LMB` and the output of the node will be linked to newly created Emission Shader and Material Output.
 This is an easy way of previewing textures.